poac-dev/poac/README.md

 ### Run tests

-You can write tests in any source files in the `src` directory.
+You can write tests in any source files within the `src` directory.
 Create files like:

 `src/Lib.hpp`